 McLaren respects Red Bull's refusal to release Prodromou early 22 October, 2013 Sebastian Vettel with Peter Prodromou McLaren admits to “understanding” Red Bull’s reluctance to release aerodynamics chief Peter Prodromou from his contract.
 McLaren has already signed Prodromou, who works closely with Adrian Newey, but it is believed that he remains under contract to Red Bull for at least one more year.
 “I can’t see any incentive for Red Bull to release him early,” McLaren managing director Jonathan Neale told reporters during a Vodafone teleconference.
 “We’d be happy if he was starting first thing tomorrow morning, but we do fully respect Red Bull’s position as we do when we’re recruiting anybody from another organisation,” he added.
 It is believed Prodromou’s deputy has also been signed by McLaren, but he too could also be under contract for some time.
 Red Bull’s Helmut Marko was quoted last week: “We’ll see in a year where the two men are working.”
 (GMM) Subbed by AJN.
-Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.